Parameters of 220 million stars from Gaia BP/RP spectra: Determination of stellar parameters

 As we would like to eventually apply these classifiers to the entire XP dataset, we can only take into account features that are available for every source (including sources not observed by LAMOST).
 These features include the reduced $\chi^2$ of our fit, the inferred $\teff$, $\feh$ and $\logg$, the \Gaia \texttt{parallax\_over\_error}, and the normalized flux residuals (model minus observed, divided by observational uncertainty) at every wavelength.
 More details about our classifier, including complete list of features used, are given in Appendix~\ref{sec:confidence-estimates}.

 Each ``confidence'' classifier assigns a number between 0 and 1 to each source, which is the probability that our parameter estimate ($\teff$, $\feh$ or $\logg$) is reliable.
 We report these probabilities for every XP source.
 Fig.~\ref{fig:validation-flags-lamost} shows the performance of our confidence measurements on the 20\% of data withheld during training of the classifiers, considering only sources that pass our basic reliability cuts (Eq.~\ref{eqn:reliable-fit}).
 The distribution of $\teff$, $\feh$, and $\logg$ residuals (model -- LAMOST) is plotted on the $y$-axis for stars labeled \texttt{good} (left panels) vs. \texttt{bad} (right panels), using a threshold of 0.5 to distinguish the two classes.
 Along the $x$-axis, we separate stars into bins based their LAMOST parameter estimates.
 For all three atmospheric parameters, stars labeled \texttt{good} have much better behaved residuals than stars labeled \texttt{bad}.
 Fig.~\ref{fig:validation-teff-chi-lamost} focuses on the $\teff$ residuals, \textit{normalized} by the reported uncertainties.
 Although the absolute scale of the residuals are large for hot stars, the normalized residuals continue to be well behaved.
 Our model thus delivers highly uncertain $\teff$ estimates for hot stars, which are nevertheless statistically well behaved with respect to LAMOST.
+In Table~\ref{tab:catalog-numbers}, we show the number of stars passing each quality flag.